iamericanartist/Node-DDA-Relational-Databases-SQL-Queries/SQLQUERIES.md

 GROUP BY Invoice.BillingCountry;
 ```

-1. Provide a query showing the invoices of customers who are from Brazil.
+1. Provide a query showing the invoices of customers who are from Brazil.      <!-- Wasn't sure if supposed to incude ALL columns (which his returns) -->
 ```
+SELECT * FROM Invoice
+JOIN Customer ON Invoice.CustomerId = Customer.CustomerId
+WHERE Customer.Country IS "Brazil"
+ORDER BY Invoice.CustomerId ASC;
 ```

 1. Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.